 Track site visitors, measure campaign success, and find more qualified leads.

 That's a pretty strong indication they are an enterprise company and are interested in your product.
-Sales can then use that information to create a highly-personalized outreach plan.
+Sales can then use that information to create a highly personalized outreach plan.

 2. Better alignment between sales and marketing

+Do you know what one of the largest revenue killers is?
+It's not meetings that could have been emails.
+But rather the lack of alignment between sales and marketing.
 SuperOffice recently saw a 34% increase in revenue by doing nothing more than better aligning sales and marketing.

 Sounds great, but what does that have to do with lead generation?
 Everything.
+According to HubSpot's 2024 State of Sales Report, 43% of sales reps say they need higher-quality leads from marketing.

 Better sales and marketing alignment starts with better communication, ensuring similar metrics are used, and helping each team understand the challenges the other faces.
+When sales and marketing are aligned, everyone's happier — including your customers — and revenue goes up.

 3. Improved customer retention with customer-centric marketing

-Customer-centric marketing means focusing on the customer's wants and needs over everything else.
+Customer-centric marketing sounds like another buzzword, right?
+It's not.
+Companies like Zappos have been using customer-centric marketing for years.
+Customer-centric marketing means focusing on customers' wants and needs above all else.
 It's not new, but it is seeing some renewed interest.

-The average online user sees around 5,000 ads a day.
-They are in our YouTube videos, our email, our social media, even some of our friends have turned into walking, talking ads.
+Here's why —competition is getting fierce, and the internet is getting louder.
+The average online user sees between 4,000 and 10,000 ads per day!
+They are in our YouTube videos, our email, our social media, and even some of our friends have turned into walking, talking ads.

+How does customer-centric marketing impact lead generation?
 Well, it's given rise to strategies like Account-Based Marketing, which flips the sales funnel on its head — rather than targeting everyone, companies are targeting specific companies they want to convert.

-Brands that focus on customer needs will be more dedicated to the right leads than the sheer number of leads.
+Brands that focus on customer needs will be more dedicated to the right leads than to the sheer number of leads.
 Lead qualification and personalized marketing (and sales) strategies will become more crucial than ever.

 4. Video sells

 Video killed the radio star, but could it also kill the blog post?
+According to the "The State of Video Marketing 2023" study by Wyzowl, 51% of people polled said they would prefer sharing video content over other media.

 In the lead generation world, videos can be used to build a personal brand, send personalized follow-ups, and sales follow-ups.